RocketSoftware/BankDemo/demos/onprem/psql/README.md

    - Configured for use with JCL and the VSAM datasets are cataloged
    - Configured as a 64-bit server and can be reconfigured to deploy a 32-bit server (see below)
    - Uses pre-built application modules
-   - On Windows, an ODBC system data source called `bank` is created
+   - An ODBC system data source called `bank` is created
    - The database tables are populated with example data
    - The server instance is configured to use PostgreSQL:
       - The credentials vault is populated with database credentials (using the `mfsecretsadmin` command)